 A data controller must define the purposes and means of processing personal data such as information about website users (One PPC Ltd in the data controller for the website oneppcagency.co.uk).

 Responsible for processing personal data on behalf of a data controller.
-Examples of Data Processors we use include online advertising systems such as Google AdWords, Facebook Ads, LinkedIn Ads.
+Examples of Data Processors we use include online advertising systems such as Google AdWords, Facebook Ads, LinkedIn Ads, as well as the web analytics tool Google Analytics.

 Email marketing software systems used to capture leads and send emails such as Mailchimp. aWeber, Constant Contact CRM, Email Marketing,

-In today’s internet age, companies use third-party Cloud software and services such as web hosting, accounts software, CRM sales and marketing software and more.
+In today’s internet age, companies use third-party Cloud software and services such as web hosting, accounts software, WordPress CMS, CRM sales and marketing software.
 Third-party contractor Accountants, web developers,

 Any third party company that provides specialist services such as an accountant, auditor, web hosting company, web developer or sub-contractor.